ModestSerhat/cs2-marketplace-ids/README.md

 Some stickers and patches can have other Sticker/Patch ID-Name pairs with the name being the same that have a lower quantity of listings of the same kind of sticker applied (e.g. Rush 4x20 (Holo), CRUC1AL | Paris 2023)<br>

-Newly added stickers' from the Ambush Sticker Capsule don't have their Sticker ID-Name pairs added yet as they aren't registered in buff163 yet.

 Other items' Pattern Index-Pattern Type pairs will be added in the future, only the AK-47 | Case Hardened's patterns are included for now.

 ## Contact